Cesarmerjan/python_clean_architecture/README.md

 Responsible for defining the data structure of the request and the payload of the response
 ### Adapters (Port & Adapters)
 Responsible for communication with external elements
-#### Drivers
-Responsible for communication between the application and others "devices"
 #### ORM
 Responsible for mapping objects with database tables
 #### Repository